-Table 19.
+Table 18.
 Modification of Drug Use in Patients with Hepatic Impairment

 Treatment Comment Grade EBR/GZR No dosage adjustment needed with mild hepatic impairment (CTP A).
 Contraindicated in moderate or severe hepatic impairment (CTP B or C; CTP score ≥7).
 A-I GLE/PIB No dosage adjustment needed with mild hepatic impairment (CTP A).
-Not recommended in patients with moderate hepatic impairment (CTP B, CTP score 7-9).
-Contraindicated in patients with severe hepatic impairment (CTP C, CTP score 10-15).
-A-I LDV No dosage adjustment needed.
-A-I RBV Although RBV is primarily renally cleared, CTP B and C patients may have pre-existing anemia.
-Thus, RBV 600 mg/day or lower is recommended as an initial dose.
+Contraindicated in patients with moderate or severe hepatic impairment (CTP B or C; CTP score ≥7) or those with any history of prior hepatic decompensation.
+A-I LDV/SOF No dosage adjustment needed.
+A-I RBV Although RBV is primarily renally cleared, CTP B and C patients may have pre-existing anemia; if so, RBV 600 mg/day or lower is recommended as an initial dose.
 A-II SOF No dosage adjustment is required for patients with mild, moderate, or severe hepatic impairment (CTP A, B, or C).
-A-I VEL No dosage adjustment needed.
-A-I VOX No dosage adjustment needed with mild hepatic impairment (CTP A).
-Not recommended in patients with moderate or severe hepatic impairment (CTP B or C; CTP score ≥7).
+A-l SOF/VEL No dosage adjustment needed.
+A-I SOF/VEL/VOX No dosage adjustment needed with mild hepatic impairment (CTP A).
+Not recommended in patients with moderate or severe hepatic impairment (CTP B or C; CTP score ≥7) or those with any history of prior hepatic decompensation.
 A-I